lukelechel/arcproject/README.md

 # arcproject

-Cloning a [real-world project](https://arcwindowtreatments.com/), but React-ified.
+Cloning a [real-world project](https://arcwindowtreatments.com/) in ReactJS.

-## How to run on your Mac

-1. Clone the repo
-2. cd into the project folder
-3. Run `npm i`
-4. Run `npm start`

-Viola!
+Supports building to HTML using [React-Snap](https://www.npmjs.com/package/react-snap).
+(Just run `npm run build` and the build folder is it. :))